 14:00: Mindful Leadership Explained

 We all know women are brilliant at multi-tasking while men just can’t get it.
 Or do we?
-In fact the evidence is that we are all equally bad at multi-tasking and whatever we do we do better if we give it our whole attention.
+In fact, the evidence is that we are all equally bad at multi-tasking and whatever we do we do better if we give it our whole attention.
 And that extends to leadership.
-In this session, Vicky Curtis will summarise what she means by mindfulness and how it can be applied to the role of leader, sharing the evidence from both the UK and elsewhere including some very large workplace studies.
-In the second session, Vicky Curtis will describe how you can apply the principles in practice to become a better, happier and more fulfilled leader. .
+In this session, Vicki Curtis will summarise what she means by mindfulness and how it can be applied to the role of leader, sharing the evidence from both the UK and elsewhere including some very large workplace studies.
+In the second session, Vicki Curtis will describe how you can apply the principles in practice to become a better, happier and more fulfilled leader.

 15:30: Mindful Leadership in Practice